automagica/automagica/docs/index.md

 ```
 ResizeImage(path=\"pathname\", size=(1024, 768))
 ```
 Resizes the image specified by the path variable.
-The size is specifie by the second argument.
+The size is specified by the second argument.
 This is a tuple with the width and height in pixels.
 E.g. ResizeImage("C:\\Users\\Pictures\\Automagica.jpg", (300, 400)) gives the image a width of 300 pixels and a height of 400 pixels.
 ```
 ImageSize(path=\"pathname\")
 ```